Iron Dog Suicide Prevention Campaign

 - We can all help.

 Alaskans can attend or adopt school- and community-based programs that teach students and community members how to identify signs of depression, how to reach out and how to connect people to help.
+See page 36 of the suicide prevention plan for a list of ways to help prevent suicide and build resilience in Alaska.

 - Need help?
 Get help.